aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 - [Limitations](#limitations)

 ## Project Overview
-For this project, I will analyse the sales performance of a retail store.
-I will explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
-I aim to produce an interactive Power BI dashboard that highlights these findings.
+This project involves an in-depth analysis of the sales performance of a retail store.
+The analysis explores sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+The project culminates in an interactive Power BI dashboard that highlights these findings.

 ## Objectives